What is PaaS?

 Unfortunately, there have been issues raised among Apprenda users that slightly shades its capabilities.
 For example, some users have reported environments that are not well optimized in efficiency of memory usage.

-Lightning is what Salesforce considers as the next generation of their platform.
+Lightning is what Salesforce considers the next generation of their platform.
 It’s separate from Salesforce classic (which is SaaS) and will be the target of all future Salesforce developments in future.

 Lightning offers a much-improved user interface and has improvements that will boost the experience of both business users as well as on the IT team side.
 An important part of the rapid development feature is the inclusion of reusable building blocks and a new delivery system.